Animal Welfare & TV shows (genuine concerns)

-Although ITV states that it ‘complies with the laws of Australia’s RSPCA’, our own charity is also concerned and has frequently asked the producers to stop harming other creatures.
-In the name of raising the profile of ‘celebrities’ or has-been politicians wishing to raise their profiles.
+Although ITV states that it ‘complies with the laws of Australia’s RSPCA’, our own RSPCA is concerned, and has frequently asked producers to stop harming creatures, in the name of raising the profile of has-been politicians.

 ITV often pays huge amounts of money to ‘secure’ contestants for the show (disgraced MP Matt Hancock was paid £350,000) with one contestant apparently receiving £1.5 million for participating.
 The charity World Animal Protection gives information on how this amount of money could instead be used: